hyperledger-archives/iroha-api/source/includes/_build.md

 After you execute this script, following things happen:

  1. It checks if you don't have containers with Iroha already running.
 If yes — it will reattach you to interactive shell.
 Assuming if you don't have any, then:
  2. The script will download iroha-docker-develop, redis and postgres images.
-Iroha image contains all development dependencies and is based on top of ubuntu:16.04.
+Iroha image contains all development dependencies, and is based on top of ubuntu:16.04.
  3. Three containers are created and launched.
- 4. User is attached to interactive environment for development and testing with `iroha` folder mounted from host machine.
+ 4. The user is attached to the interactive environment for development and testing with `iroha` folder mounted from the host machine.

 <aside class="notice">
-Docker environment will be removed when you logout from the container.
+Docker environment will be removed when you detach from the container.
 </aside>